TsydenovZB/memoryCache/README.md

 1. **size** - sets the cache size.
 2. **algorithm removes** - takes two values *LRU* or *LFU* (default is LRU).

+The application receives different objects and stores it in the cache.

 ### Controller

 The controller receives and sends HTTP requests.